 Most leases state that the landlord may deduct money from a deposit for unpaid rent or property damage beyond ordinary wear and tear.
 However, I have seen leases that have very expansive provisions (such as permitting a landlord to keep the deposit for any lease violation).
 The more expansive the provision, the more difficult it will be to challenge a deduction.

 Leases also regulate when a landlord must return a tenant’s deposit.
 Illinois leases usually provide either a 30- or 45-day window for returning a deposit.
-I have seen leases with shorter time frames, but rarely longer.
+I have seen leases with shorter time frames, but not longer.
 It is also common for leases to give no deadline for returning the deposit.
 If there is no deadline, the landlord has a reasonable amount of time to return the deposit.
 A reasonable amount of time is probably no longer than 45 days—but the courts have not ruled on this.

+A breach of contract claim almost never involves technical requirements, such as the requirement for landlords to provide an itemized list of damages or paid receipts as mandated by the SDRA and local ordinances.
+The sole legal questions are whether the tenant breached the lease (typically by causing damage or not paying rent) and whether the landlord deducted the appropriate amount of money for that breach.
+If the landlord deducts for an improper reason or an improper amount, they have breached the lease.
 If the landlord breaches the lease and the tenant brings forth a claim, the landlord must return the portion of the security deposit that was improperly withheld, but nothing more.
 Unlike when landlords violate the Illinois Security Deposit Return Act and other municipal regulations, tenants have no ability to receive statutory penalties (such as double or triple the deposit amount) when they bring a breach of contract claim regarding an improperly withheld deposit.
 In other words, if the tenant takes the landlord to court and wins, the tenant will receive a judgment for what they should have received in the first place.
 They will not be awarded any additional compensation.

 Breach of Contract: Attorney’s Fees